Military chopper traffic over Washington was a worry leading up to fatal midair crash, NTSB hears

 Concern about distances between planes and helicopters

-The greater concern is that the FAA approved routes around Reagan airport that included such small separation distances between helicopters and planes when planes are landing.
+The greater concern is that the FAA approved routes around Reagan airport that included such small separation distances between helicopters and planes.

 “The fact that we have less than 500 foot separation is a concern for me,” said Scott Rosengren, who is chief engineer in the office that manages the Army's utility helicopters.